logo

 They also have decentralized nervous systems, advanced neural structures, and unparalleled camouflage skills—all traits that could help them thrive in a posthuman world.

-Coulson argues that octopuses' intelligence and resourcefulness could allow them evolve into a civilization-building species—assuming the environmental conditions are right.
+Coulson argues that octopuses' intelligence and resourcefulness could allow them to evolve into a civilization-building species—assuming the environmental conditions are right.

 While their squishy bodies may not scream “future rulers,” their advanced problem-solving abilities might just tip the scales in their favor.